SujayMann/Python_Piano_Project/README.md

 ## About

-This project was developed as a collaboration between you and your co-partners, Rajvansh Singh and Sujay Mann.
+This project was developed as a collaboration between me and my co-partners, Gurpreet Singh and Rajvansh Singh.
-It uses the PyQt5 library for creating the graphical interface and the playsound library to produce sound notes.
+It uses the PyQt5 library for creating the graphical interface and the playsound library to play the piano notes.
 Feel free to explore the code to learn more about how the interface is designed and how notes are played using the playsound library.